damcho/ContactsListApp/README.md

 # ContactList App

+## Description
+### Displays a list of contacts retrieved from API. contacts are stored locally in case the app goes offline.
+User can create a new contact or delete it from the list

 ## Arquitecture: light VIPER.
 (No presenter)

 ### ContactsModuleRouter: in charge of creating the module and routing through the app